basselalsayed/basselalsayed/README.md

 ### Problem Solving, Fast Learner

 Unknowingly, I've spent much of my life trying to automate and improve systems around me.
 This transfers to project work where I aim to learn and understand as much as possible to gain perspective and avoid future bugs.
 An example of this was when learning Ruby on Rails on our [Acebook](https://github.com/basselalsayed/acebook-derailed) project, much of the project is auto generated.
-When presented with the option of more auto generation for the user authentication; I put forward to my team that we should build from scratch for fear of not understanding what was happening under the hood with more new technology.
+When presented with the option of using [devise](https://github.com/heartcombo/devise) for user authentication; I put forward to my team that we should build from scratch for fear of not understanding what was happening under the hood with more new technology.
 Despite a day and a half of frustration the decision paid off as we gained more flexibility with our custom model.

 ### Motivated

 Although there is financial incentive in this industry.
-I am here because I enjoy the whole process; from the various considerations when mapping out a project, inevitably being forced to think up creative workarounds or learn a new library because it provides what is needed to the satisfaction of seeing an end product that provides a quality service to users.
+I am here because I enjoy the whole process; from the various considerations when modelling a project, inevitably being forced to think up creative workarounds or learn a new library because it provides what is needed to the satisfaction of seeing an end product that provides a quality service to users.
 My motivation is internal, one of my current goals is to improve to a point I can contribute back to the developer community (by making a pull request to a major codebase or releasing a tool that could help others).
 I want to work in environments with fellow developers who are as passionate about engineering as I am.

 ## Experience

 **Brooks Holdings Ltd** (June 2016 to March 2019)
 _Operations Manager_

-- While at this private family office, was responsible for both on-site management and head office administration for two restaurants, a lettings portfolio of over twenty apartments and a sales portfolio of six.
+- While at this private family office, I was responsible for both on-site management and head office administration for two restaurants, a lettings portfolio of over twenty apartments and a sales portfolio of six.
-- Small staff meant I had to coordinate well with others, and logistically plan out how to maintain operations.
+- We were a very small team which meant I had to coordinate well with others, and logistically plan out how to maintain operations.
-- High level of responsibility.
-Had to learn how to manage and train others, negotiate, find new business, write a business plan, budget, forecast, operations (accounting, legal, compliance, public relations) and schedule in a short period of time with minimal supervision or formal resources.
-It has contributed to my resilience and ability to work under pressure, juggle multiple balls.
+- I had a high level of responsibility.
+Learning how to manage and train others, negotiate and find new business, write a business plan while budgeting, forecasting and handling operations (accounting, legal, compliance, public relations).
+With minimal supervision and no formal resources this role directly contributed to my resilience and ability to work under pressure.

 ## Education